bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*auto.include.jmx.reporter*
+#auto.include.jmx.reporter#
 ---------------------------

 Deprecated.
-Whether to automatically include JmxReporter even if it's not listed in metric.reporters.
-This configuration will be removed in Kafka 4.0, users should instead include org.apache.kafka.common.metrics.JmxReporter in metric.reporters in order to enable the JmxReporter.
+Whether to automatically include JmxReporter even if it's not listed in `metric.reporters`.
+This configuration will be removed in Kafka 4.0, users should instead include `org.apache.kafka.common.metrics.JmxReporter` in `metric.reporters` in order to enable the JmxReporter.

 Type: boolean